 Monday of the Tenth Week in Ordinary Time

 It's said the goods of the world can be summed up in these four things: Wealth, Power, Pleasure, and Honor.
 All that the world offers us, if you will, falls neatly into one or all of these categories.
 Yet, as we encounter in St. Matthew's Gospel (Mt 5:1-12), Jesus turns what we're offered on its head.
 In his teaching - which we call his Sermon on the Mount - he provides an interpretive key to understanding our natural human inclinations to want to fill up our lives with such things.
 It's inadequate, however, to read this story and to then point to Christianity as a fussy prohibition of worldly desires; or to say Christianity is yet another inordinate attempt to restrict our freedoms.
 Properly understood - viewed in the light of faith and reason - Christianity is a person in the name of Jesus, who is the fulfillment of all desire.
 In the story of the Sermon on the Mount, read in today's Catholic Liturgy of the Mass, we encounter Jesus who gives us a key to understanding discipleship - a key to well-ordered fulfillment; a key to a life of joyful discipline and peace.
 For two brief and interesting reflections on today's Gospel reading on the Sermon of the Mount and the Beatitudes, please read below.
 Peace be with you!
-From the Author, My Daily Bread: A Reason2bCatholic blog
+Author, Reason2bCatholic

 LISTEN: Blessed are the poor in spirit

 A reading from the holy Gospel according to Matthew 5:1-12

 When Jesus saw the crowds, he went up the mountain, and after he had sat down, his disciples came to him.
 He began to teach them, saying: